 - Raisins – Only in very small amounts because it is high in sugar and can cause renal failure in poultry.

-- Plain yoghurt – Yes, but in moderation as chickens cannot process too much dairy.
+- Plain yogurt – Yes, but in moderation as chickens cannot process too much dairy.

 - Raw eggs – No, eggs should always be served cooked as raw eggs may encourage chickens to start eating the eggs of other hens.